crest-summit/summit-docs/docs/Navigation/indicators.md

 ![Color Tag Locations](../images/navigation/NavProp_ColorTagLocations.jpg)

-Color tags can be removed by unchecking the color in either the right click menu or the action menu.
+Color tags can be removed the same way they were added, by clicking the one added through the Action menu while in the proposal.

 <br>